vishvAsa/vedAH_yajuH/taittirIyam/saMhitA/keith/1/4_The_Soma_Cups.md

 title = "4 The Soma Cups"

 +++

-### a

-## 15
-### a
-### b

-## 16
-### a
-### b
-Thou art taken with a support; to the All-gods thee!
-This is thy birthplace; to the All-gods thee!
-## 17

-### a
-Him with the Maruts, the mighty bull,
-The bountiful, the divine ruler, Indra,
-All-powerful, the dread, giver of strength,
-For present aid let us invoke.
-### b
-Thou art taken with a support; to Indra with the Maruts thee!
-This is thy birthplace; to Indra with the Maruts thee!
-## 18
-### a
-O Indra with the Maruts drink here the Soma,
-As thou didst drink the pressed drink with Çaryata
-Under thy guidance, in thy protection, O hero,
-The singers skilled in sacrifice are fain to serve.
-### b
-Thou art taken with a support; to Indra with the Maruts thee!
-This is thy birthplace; to Indra with the Maruts thee!
 ## 19
 ### a
 Indra with the Maruts, the bull, for gladness,
 Drink the Soma, for joy, to thy content;
 Pour within thy belly the wave of sweetness;
 Thou art from of old the king of the pressed drinks.
-### b
-Thou art taken with a support; to Indra with the Maruts thee,
-This is thy birthplace; to Indra with the Maruts thee!

 ## 20
 ### a
 Great is Indra who through his might